18F/join.tts.gsa.gov/pages/positions/bucket-18f-chapter-directors.md

 These opportunities are located in the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Services (TTS), Office of 18F.
 18F helps other government agencies build, buy, and share technology products.
 18F envisions a country whose government consistently offers digital services that instill pride and trust, meet user needs, are secure, and are delivered quickly and at reasonable cost.

 18F develops partnerships with agencies to help them deliver exceptional digital experiences that address their strategic initiatives.
-Through our work together, we also aim to strengthen government technology practices in ways that last beyond our formal partnerships.
+Through our work together, we aim to strengthen government technology practices in ways that last beyond our formal partnerships.
 We effect change by practicing user-centered development, testing to validate hypotheses, shipping often, and deploying products in the open.

-The 18F Chapter Directors XXX.
-This is a great opportunity for you if you genuinely care about people and creating great outcomes for agencies in support of delivering value to our partners, stakeholders, and the American public.
+The 18F Chapter Directors set the vision in their discipline to support improving government services for all who need them, and to help the civil servants who deliver those services.

 Chapter Directors:
-- Focus on delivering customer or partner success.
+- Support growth of their teams’ ability to deliver partner success
-- Create and cultivate strong partnerships with TTS government partners.
+- Help deliver partner success
-- Own significant parts of the engagement or business development / sales cycle.
+- Create and cultivate strong partnerships with TTS government partners
-- Drive adoption of TTS services.
+- Own significant parts of the engagement or business development / sales cycle
-- Oversee and advise on project delivery.
+- Oversee and advise on project delivery

 ## {{ page.org }} teams hiring for this role